-In addition, during the normal course of business, the Company may become subject to, and is presently involved in, legal proceedings, claims and litigation.
+During the normal course of business, the Company may become subject to legal proceedings, claims and litigation.
 Such matters are subject to many uncertainties and outcomes are not predictable with assurance.
 Accruals for loss contingencies are recorded when a loss is probable, and the amount of such loss can be reasonably estimated.